-Keepers of JFK legacy hoping to show words count on Twitter
+JFK Twitter account aims to show president’s words ‘count’

-BOSTON (AP) — President John F. Kennedy helped inspire a nation to land a man on the moon — but he never got the chance to tweet about it.
+BOSTON (AP) — Former President John F. Kennedy helped inspire a nation to land a man on the moon — but he never got the chance to tweet about it.

 That’s changing.